All Episodes

 It's not believable to the American people.

-Bruce Orr has testified that in fact he told everybody, warned everybody.
+Bruce Orr has testified that, in fact, he told everybody, warned everybody.

-Um, and that was in August before the October filing.
+And that was in August before the October filing.

-Let me ask you about Hillary, now that we have the closed door testimony of people like Struck and Page and James Baker, the general counsel, in other words, the top lawyer at the FBI, who thought he was fighting, he believed Hillary should have been indicted.
+Now that we have the closed-door testimony of people like Strzzk and Page and James Baker, the general counsel, in other words, the top lawyer at the FBI, who thought he was fighting, he believed Hillary should have been indicted.

-But more importantly, Strzok and Page said everything as it relates to the Hillary investigation was being run through the attorney general's office.
+But more importantly, Strzok and Page said everything as it relates to the Hillary investigation was being run through the Attorney General's office.

-Hillary's interview happened on July second, twenty sixteen, and and they allowed two other people in the room and Peter Strzok that thought Hillary should win a hundred million a zero did the interview and then Comey exonerated her after they had changed the legal standard gross negligence to extreme carelessness.
+Hillary's interview happened on July 2nd, 2016, and they allowed two other people in the room and Peter Strzok that thought Hillary should win $100 million to zero did the interview.

 Do you believe this investigation was rigged?